Getting Started

 • name: Chain name (e.g., mainnet).

 • rpcs: List of RPC endpoints.
-At least one valid and reachable endpoint is required.
+At least one valid and reachable endpoint is required. mainnet RPC is required, but you are not required to index it.

-• enabled: Whether the chain is active.
+• enabled: Whether the chain is being actively indexed.

 Behavior for Empty RPCs